PaluchowskiMatthew/ADA-Kepler/README.md

 # ADA-Kepler
-This is repo with ADA Labs homeworks
+This is repo with ADA Labs homeworks of team Kepler